GuglielmoS/Vivente/README.md

-CLife - Conway's Game of Life
+Vivente - Conway's Game of Life
 =============================

 This is an attempt of implementation of the famous Conway's game of life.